GLOBAL MARKETS-Stocks extend rally on U.S. jobs data; dollar falls

 Brent for November rose 48 cents to settle at $92.79 a barrel.
 U.S. November crude settled 60 cents higher at $90.34 a barrel.

-(Reporting by Herbert Lash; Additional reporting by Emelia Sithole-Matarise in London; Editing by Dan Grebler)
+(Reporting by Herbert Lash; Additional reporting by Emelia Sithole-Matarise in London; Editing by Dan Grebler and Meredith Mazzilli)

 * Neurotrope announces positive top-line results from Phase 2 study of Bryostatin-1 for moderate to severe Alzheimer’S disease